PowerGridModel/power-grid-model/docs/user_manual/components.md

 `link` is a {hoverxreftooltip}`user_manual/components:branch` which usually represents a short internal cable/connection between two busbars inside a substation.
 It has a very high admittance (small impedance) which is set to a fixed per-unit value (equivalent to 10e6 siemens for 10kV network).
-Therefore, it is chosen by design that no sensors can be connected to a `link`.
+Therefore, it is chosen by design that no sensors can be coupled to a `link`.
 There is no additional attribute for `link`.

 ### Transformer